 2. Low savings rates

 Savings rates have been steadily declining since a peak in the early 80′s when it was almost 18%.
 Today savings is pretty much non-existent hovering around 2% to 5%.
-This is less than half of what we need to save to be financially secure in the future.
+This is far from what we need to save to be financially secure in the future.
 This is a real serious problem because our financial future both on a macro level and a micro level is largely dependent on how much we save today.
 Unfortunately the real consequence of a low savings rate has yet to be seen.

 For most of the 1990′s wealth was created by the stock market as we experienced one of the strongest and longest financial booms in history.
 Unfortunately, stock markets do not move in a straight line and they experience cycles just like anything else.
 For most investors, the decade from 2000 to 2010 was not very prosperous.
-In fact, for many, the stock market has destroyed wealth as opposed to create it due to two major bear markets in the last 10 years..
+In fact, for many, the stock market has destroyed wealth as opposed to create it due to some major bear markets.

 4. Real estate won’t be our financial saviour